 Maybe you have a furniture piece that you love, but it's seen better days.
 Maybe you've inherited a family heirloom that desperately need an update.
 Flip that furniture!
 Sanding off layers of paint, stain, and wear can breathe new life into tired pieces.
 Tackle it yourself for a satisfying transformation.
 If DIY isn't your thing, find a local furniture flipper to take your furniture from drab to fab.
 There are talented craftsmen and refurbishers out there to lend advice or their skill.
 Even reupholstering a piece with good bones will often cost you less than brand-new item.
 And never underestimate the benefit of having an upholstered piece a good cleaning!

 Why wait for months on end for furniture to ship from overseas?
 Brook has a wide variety of selections for your rental needs, ready to be delivered to you in as little as two business days.
 We do the heavy lifting—literally, so you won’t lift a finger during delivery, assembly, or pickup.
-From real estate staging, to corporate housing, to style upgrades, Brook Furniture Rental is the practical solution to your furniture needs.
+From real estate staging, to corporate housing, to style upgrades, Brook Furniture Rental is the practical, sustainable solution to your furniture needs.